 Upside Down Cranberry Cake is the ultimate fall and winter dessert!
 This twist on a classic upside down cake features a fluffy, tangy cake and a perfectly balanced homemade cranberry topping.
 Whether you need a cake for Thanksgiving, Christmas or any gathering this season, this festive cake is great for sharing!
 Makes 8 servings.

-A mom of two and grandmother of one, Julie started her blog to share her love of cooking with family and friends.
-And she’s certainly inspired me this fall to do some baking!
+A mom and grandmother, Julie started her blog to share her love of cooking with family and friends.
+And she’s certainly inspired me to do some baking!

-In the end, I landed on her Cranberry Upside-Down Cake recipe because I love a good upside down cake… and because cranberries are my favorite bounty of the fall months.
+In the end, I landed on her Cranberry Upside-Down Cake recipe.
+I love a good upside down cake.

 Why I love this recipe